Skip to content

 The Five Strategic Pillars

-5. Capability Building: Urban growth, heat, and governance coordination
+5. Capability Building: Climate risk and institutional coordination

 Operational Excellence & Resilience